-P2 (a) A non-habitable building located on a Record of Title less than 1.6ha must be set back a minimum of: (i) 7.5m from the road boundary; (ii) 17.5m from the centre line of an indicative road; (iii) 12m from every boundary other than a road boundary.
+P2 (a) A non-habitable building or structure located on a Record of Title less than 1.6ha must be set back a minimum of: (i) 7.5m from the road boundary; (ii) 17.5m from the centre line of an indicative road; (iii) 12m from every boundary other than a road boundary. (b) This rule does not apply to fences or structures less than 2m in height, retaining walls, poles or aerials.
 P3 (a) A habitable building located on a Record of Title 1.6ha or more must be set back a minimum of: (i) 12m from the road boundary; (ii) 22m from the centre line of an indicative road; (iii) 25m from every boundary other than a road boundary.
-P4 (a) A non-habitable building located on a Record of Title 1.6ha or more must be set back a minimum of: (i) 12m from the road boundary; (ii) 22m from the centre line of an indicative road; (iii) 12m from every boundary other than a road boundary.
-RDI (a) A building that does not comply with Rule 22.3.7.1 PI, P2, P3 or P4. (b) Council's discretion is restricted to the following matters: (i) amenity values; (ii) effects on traffic. transport network safety and efficiency; (iii) reverse sensitivity; (iv) where the road boundary is with an unformed paper road the likelihood of the road being formed or readily utilised by the public.
-Drafting note: include setbacks as sought by WDC [697.807] from the Transpower National Grid in the Infrastructure Chapter
+P4 (a) A non-habitable building or structure located on a Record of Title 1.6ha or more must be set back a minimum of: (i) 12m from the road boundary; (ii) 22m from the centre line of an indicative road; (iii) 12m from every boundary other than a road boundary. (b) This rule does not apply to fences or structures less than 2m in height, retaining walls, poles or aerials. (a) A building that does not comply with Rule 22.3.7.1 PI, P2, P3 or P4.
+RDI (b) Council's discretion is restricted to the following matters: (i) amenity values; (ii) effects on traffic. transport network safety and efficiency; (iii) reverse sensitivity; (iv) where the road boundary is with an unformed paper road the likelihood of the road being formed or readily utilised by the public.
+Drafting note: include setbacks as sought by WDC [697.807] from the Transpower National Grid in the